Rockstar (Bizarre song): Music video

 The music video for "Rockstar" starts in a room with women's underwear dropped in all the room, and Bizarre sleeping in a bed, then Bizarre gets up and starts to rap, suddenly appears in front of giant letters which say "BIZARRE" in red color, and then walks in the streets, then appears live in a concert on a stage with blue chairs but there is nobody at the concert, appears dancing with people dressed like rabbits, suddenly appears on a motorcycle with a girl, later appears women with bikinis who jump into a pool, Eminem and D12 make cameo appearances, disturbing Bizarre, the music video was filmed in Detroit.

 Live Performances

-"Rockstar" has only had one live performance, that being on the Live from New York City concert film, a part of the Anger Management Tour.
+"Rockstar" has only had two live performances, that being on the Live from New York City concert film, a part of the Anger Management Tour.
 After D12 (sans Bizarre) stop performing the song How Come, the group ask where Bizarre is.
 Bizarre then tells the group to get off of the stage.
 He then performs the first two hooks and the first verse.

+The second performance was in Chicago at the House of Blues after D12 (minus Eminem) stopped performing the song Revelation.